So, Indianola, has it been with thee,

 A prime target for the Union, Indianola was bombarded by Union gunboats on October 26, 1862.
 Afterward, it was looted and occupied for a month before the Union forces withdrew.
 However, they returned in November 1863 and seized the city again, where they remained until 1864.

 Indianola was at the peak of her prosperity when the first hurricane struck the port city.
-At sea level, the town was extremely vulnerable to tropical storms and on September 16, 1875, it was hit by 110 mile an hour winds which literally blew the town away.
-Though much of the town was rebuilt, the damage to the town and its economy would never quite recover.
+At sea level, the town was highly vulnerable to tropical storms, and on September 16, 1875, it was hit by 110-mile-an-hour winds which blew the town away.
+Though much of the town was rebuilt, its damage and economy would never quite recover.

-The population began to decline and by 1880 less than 2,000 people remained.
+The population began to decline, and by 1880 less than 2,000 people remained.
 A second hurricane struck on August 19, 1886, that was even more destructive than the first.
 After this second disaster, the town was not rebuilt.
-In 1887 the county seat was moved to Port Lavaca as well as the post office.
+In 1887, the county seat and post office were moved to Port Lavaca.
 The population of Indianola scattered, many of them also moving to Port Lavaca.

-In 1878 the Southern Pacific Railroad bought out the property of the Morgan Lines, which had headquartered at Indianola since the 1850s, and in 1887 reopened the war-damaged railroad.
-This development, along with the growth of other railroads across the state, reduced Port Lavaca from a major seaport to a fishing center.
+In 1878 the Southern Pacific Railroad bought out the property of the Morgan Lines, which had been headquartered at Indianola since the 1850s, and in 1887 reopened the war-damaged railroad.
+This development and the growth of other railroads across the state reduced Port Lavaca from a major seaport to a fishing center.

 Today, Indianola is called home to only a little more than 100 souls.
 Indianola is located in Calhoun County on the Texas Gulf Coast, about ten miles from Port Lavaca on Highway 316.